The London Gazette: Current publication

-His Majesty's Stationery Office has digitised all issues of The Gazette, and these are available online.
+His Majesty's Stationery Office has digitised all available issues of The London Gazette (Note: A few individual issues are missing from TSO's archives.) and these are available online.

-The official Gazettes are published by The Stationery Office.
-The content is available in a number of machine-readable formats, including XML (delivery by email/FTP) and XML/RDFa via Atom feed.
+The content is also available in a number of machine-readable formats, including XML (delivery by email/FTP) and XML/RDFa via Atom feed.
+All content is available under the Open Government Licence v3.0, except where otherwise stated.